 There’s a chill in the air.
-Autumn and Halloween decorations set vibes in the neighborhood.
+Autumn and Halloween decorations set the spooky vibes in the neighborhood.
 The veil is thin.
 Samhain is coming.
+How do you like to celebrate this sabbat?
+My family loves to eat…so eating a Samhain supper is inevitable.
 Are you planning a Samhain meal for family and ancestors?
 If so, here we provide our favorite 10 Samhain foods your family, friends and ancestors will love.

 10 Samhain Foods: Traditional & Modern

 Samhain is the last harvest in the Celtic tradition.
 Our Celtic ancestors used this time to harvest the last of the crops, cull some of the livestock, and prepare for the long Winter ahead.
 While times are different today, we can still celebrate the last harvest with a purposeful, magical meal.
 What kind of foods do you associate with Samhain or Autumn?
 Pumpkin, corn, cinnamon, squash and maybe apples?
 We say, it’s time for ALL of these Autumn foods!

 I know what you’re thinking.
 Pumpkin pasta?
 Bear with me.
 Pumpkin is traditionally associated with sweet treats like pie.
 But trust me when I say, pumpkin is so much more than dessert!
 I’ve made this recipe almost every year and it never disappoints.
 It is rich and creamy and the perfect Samhain meal.
 HERE’S THE RECIPE.
 Wash it down with a nice Cabernet.